This video is part of an education program called Street Law. For more information go to

 The program is designed to support educators and teachers in delivering legal education to young people about their legal rights and responsibilities when dealing with police and Protective Services Officers (PSOs).

 An education kit is available that includes session plans, activities and links to legal information relating to each video.
-This video forms part of the ‘Weapons searches’ component of this kit.
+This video forms part of the ‘Searches on public transport’ component of this kit.
 It is not intended as a stand-alone educational resource.

 [Image shows a notebook and pen resting on a wooden surface.
 A hand picks up the pen and writes text on the notebook: ‘Youthlaw Presents…’.]

 [A hand turns the page and writes: ‘A Camera Electrica Production’.]

 [The hand turns the page again, revealing text: ‘The Artist’.]

 [The page turns and reveals the animated character of the narrator, a young woman.
 She is wearing a hoodie and she has a backpack across her shoulder.
 She is facing away from the viewer and she is using a can of spray-paint to paint the wall in front of her.]